 (4) How can you decide what to pay your career counselor?

 (1) How do you assess your career counseling goals?

-An important prerequisite to selecting a career counselor is to clarify your own career goals and needs.
-Yet, if you knew the exact nature of the help that you needed, you might not need to seek career coaching.
+An important prerequisite to selecting a career counselor is to clarify your career goals.
+Yet, if you knew the exact nature of the help that you needed, you might be seeking a career coach.
 It is the old “chicken and the egg” problem.

 Before getting started, take this challenging step.
 Write a paragraph about the kind of help that you think that you need.
 That is what obstacles do you face?
 Do you need help: